Welcome to our 14th year of The 5th Avenue Awards!

 You Provide the Place, We Provide the Magic

 Our touring company brings all the necessary costumes, props and equipment.
-All you need to supply is a performance space measuring approximately 20 square feet.
+All you need to supply is a performance space measuring approximately 20' x 20'.
 We suggest that students sit on the floor directly in front of the performers for the best view.

 About the Show